Massive wave propagation near null infinity: Proofs of main theorems

 \subsection{Temperedness}

 Here, we give a self-contained proof that the solutions $u$ to the initial value problem are tempered.
 The argument below is, unsurprisingly, of a standard sort via an energy estimate.
 The point is just that the specific assumptions under which the main theorem is stated suffice for the argument to go through.
-The operators considered in the body of the paper, as well as their formal $L^2(\bbR^{1,d})$-based adjoints, have the form